-The objectives of this risk treatment plan are to minimise and manage project-related changes to existing water quality and hydrological function in order to protect catchment environmental values1 and uses of water resources over the short and long-term.
+The objectives of this risk treatment plan are to minimise and manage project-related changes to existing water quality and hydrological function in order to protect catchment environmental values1 and beneficial uses of water resources over the short and long-term.

-The water quality environmental values that this risk treatment plan seeks to protect are the environmental values identified in the current Environment Reference Standard (gazetted on 26 May 2021) which apply to the mining licence area and downstream catchments potentially affected by activities within the mining licence area.
-Environmental values are listed in Table 6-1.
+The water quality environmental values that this risk treatment plan seeks to protect are the environmental values identified in the current Environment Reference Standard (gazetted on 26 May 2021) derived from the beneficial uses of water defined by the SEPP (Waters) which apply to the mining licence area and downstream catchments potentially affected by activities within the mining licence area.
+Beneficial uses Environmental values are listed in Table 6-1.